rwbl/make-volumio-nowplaying/README.md

 These tags are stored into a map from which the tags are obtained via RequestSongMap.Get("Title") etc.
 A small Windows application, written with B4J, to test MPD commands is included (with some example commands).

+## Soure Code
+The source code and required libraries can be found in archive __nowplaying.zip__.
+The code is well documented.